jochym/opendata/example/ReadMe.md

 ## Files in the root directory

 - **README.md** this file
-- **OpenData.yaml** metadata file in YAML format, it is shaped after MyST metadata and can be used directly as a header for the paper if it is written in [MyST](https://mystmd.org/).
-Only `authors` and `id` fields are used in the automatic creation of the project access data:
+- **OpenData.yaml** metadata file in YAML format, it is shaped following the DataVerse metadata used in the RODBUK repository.
+The further OpenData.yaml files in the `paper` sub-directory is shaped after MyST metadata and can be used directly as a header for the paper if it is written in [MyST](https://mystmd.org/).
+Here is a short example:

 ```yaml
 title: